 The list for the other categories is similar.
 You can review requirements here for all types of residency at the official government immigration office website here (the website is in Spanish, but it’s the only official list).

 There are many sites in English, run by expat “experts,” without the complete requirements.
-Only two sites in English come close to having the right information: the U.S. embassy and the Association of Residents of Costa Rica.
+Only two sites in English come close to having the right information: the U.S. embassy in Costa Rica and the Association of Residents of Costa Rica.

 If you have any questions call the immigration hotline in Costa Rica: 900-1234-567 an easy one to remember!).
 They are very helpful.